stephencookdev/moonfleetguesthouse/src/pages/room-rates.md

     saturdayPrice: £160
     tagline: Luxury Room with Super-King Sized Bed and Free-Standing Copper Bath
 roomsExtra: |-
-  **During peak month of August please add £10 to all room prices above.**
+  **During peak month of August, please add £10 to all room prices above.**

   A discount of 15% is applied to rooms with single occupancy